vantage6/vantage6-workshop/episodes/chap1_introduction_FL.md

 The results are often akin to a form of _aggregation_ of the data.
 This can be in the shape of traditional statistics like the mean, or it can be more intricate like a machine learning model.
 When data is aggregated, it doesn't have a direct link with an individual anymore.
-Since the aggregated data cannot be be traced back to the individuals from the dataset, the privacy is considered protected (more about that later).
+Since the aggregated data cannot be be traced back to individuals individuals directly, the privacy is considered protected.

 Aggregating the data does not ensure complete protection of person-level information, but it certainly makes it less likely that this will happen.
 It is usually the case that the larger